 Julia Price, review of Simon Spillett Trio at Everyman Theatre, Cheltenham

-"...a smoothly powerful tone, which confidently handles the melodic bands in a strong flowing river-rush of notes....more pertinent tonight is the Hayes-like charisma and capacity to entertain he adds to playing which is more personal than a mere tribute, but has a strength, facility and happy lust for life the man he's honouring would surely approve."
+"...a smoothly powerful tone, which confidently handles the melodic bends in a strong flowing river-rush of notes....more pertinent tonight is the Hayes-like charisma and capacity to entertain he adds to playing which is more personal than a mere tribute, but has a strength, facility and happy lust for life the man he's honouring would surely approve."

 Nick Hasted, Jazzwise, review of Simon Spillett Quartet at The Verdict, Brighton